 2. Data fragmentation

 How many systems and tools does your agency use to manage its operations?

 For most agencies, the answer would be “many”.
 They might have one system for accounting and billing.
 One for managing sales.
 Another is for marketing.
 And yet another for project management.

 When your operations are spread across several systems - most of which don’t talk to each other - the quality of your data invariably suffers.
 The data is too fragmented; you have to transfer it from one system to another to draw any real insight.

 Given the importance of data in decision making for any modern agency, data fragmentation presents a big challenge to scalable growth.

 3. Lack of standardization and streamlining

 Your agency’s growth depends on your ability to procure, launch, and deliver projects in a streamlined fashion.
 You can’t create project-related documents and processes from scratch each time.
-Not only will you waste time, variations across clients will create large inconsistencies.
+Not only will you waste time, but variations across clients will also create large inconsistencies.